On algebraically maximal valued fields that are not defectless

 The notions and notations we will use will be introduced in Section~\ref{sectprel}. \pars Fran\c{c}oise Delon gave an example that shows that algebraically maximal valued fields are not necessarily defectless (see \cite{D}, Exemple~1.51).
 A corrected and expanded version was presented in \cite[Example 3.25]{Ku31}.
-We reproduce it in Section~\ref{sectbex}.
-A further discussion of this example will be included in Section~\ref{sectapp}.
+We reproduce it in Section~\ref{sectbex} and fill a gap that appeared in its exposition in \cite{Ku31}.

 \pars For what follows, take a prime $p$.
-Example~\ref{exdelon} proves: \begin{theorem} There are discretely valued algebraically maximal fields $(L_0,v_0)$ of characteristic $p>0$ which are not inseparably defectless and admit a purely inseparable extension of degree $p$ which is not an algebraically maximal field.
+Example~\ref{exdelon} proves: \begin{theorem} There exists a discretely valued algebraically maximal field $(L,v)$ of characteristic $p>0$ which is not inseparably defectless and admits a purely inseparable extension of degree $p$ which is not an algebraically maximal field.
 In particular, the property ``algebraically maximal'' does not imply ``defectless''. \end{theorem}

 \pars The question arises whether there are also examples of algebraically maximal fields which admit separable (and hence simple) defect extensions.
-Using a trick already employed in \cite[Example 3.18]{Ku31}, we will construct such examples in Section~\ref{sectexrk2}, based on which we prove: \begin{theorem} There are algebraically maximal fields $(L,v)$ of characteristic $(p,p)$ as well as of characteristic $(0,p)$ admitting separable extensions of degree $p^2$ with defect $p$, and with intermediate fields of degree $p$ over $L$ which are not algebraically maximal fields.
+Using a trick already employed in \cite[Example 3.18]{Ku31}, we will construct such examples in Section~\ref{sectexrk2}, based on which we prove: \begin{theorem} There exists an algebraically maximal field $(L,v)$ with residue characteristic $p>0$ which admits a separable extension of degree $p^2$ with defect $p$, and with intermediate fields of degree $p$ over $L$ which are not algebraically maximal fields.
+The field $L$ can be chosen of characteristic $0$ as well as of characteristic $p$.
 In particular, the property ``algebraically maximal'' does not imply ``separably defectless'' and is not preserved under finite separable extensions. \end{theorem}

 The valuations in the examples we give to prove this theorem have rank 2. \sn {\bf Open Problem:} Are there algebraically maximal fields of rank 1 which admit separable defect extensions?

 \mn